ehoover3/music-theory-drum/README.md

 9. Make the music notation variation a JSON file that is picked up.
 10. Instead of a simple circle dot for TapDots, give me a lightning bolt, fire, ice, or other to make it really good UI
 11. Add a user character that rocks to the beat

+# Music Terminology Reference

+- Measure (Bar): A time segment determined by the time signature (4/4 has 4 beats per measure).
+- Beat: The basic unit of time in music.
+In 4/4 time, each beat is typically a quarter note (♩).
+- Time Signature: Beats per measure and what note is 1 beat (3/4 means 3 beats per measure, quarter note is 1 beat).
+- Tempo: Speed of beats, measured in beats per minute (BPM).
+60 BPM means one beat per second.
+- Downbeat: The first beat of a measure.
+- Rhythm: A pattern of sounds and silences that occur over beats.
+- Metronome: A tool that provides a steady beat to help musicians maintain tempo.
+  \*/